-JHA was founded in 1901 as the Central Howard Association.
-In 1946, the organization changed its name to the current John Howard Association after John Howard, an 18th century Englishman who was one of the first prison reformers.
+JHA was founded in Illinois in 1901 as the Central Howard Association.
+In 1946, the organization changed its name to John Howard Association after John Howard, an 18th century Englishman who was one of the first prison reformers.

 History of John Howard, father of prison reform

-The John Howard Association takes its name from John Howard (1726-1790), an 18th century humanitarian from England who is largely considered to be the father of prison reform.
+John Howard (1726-1790) was an 18th century humanitarian from England who is largely considered to be the father of prison reform.

 Although unrelated to JHA of Illinois, several other prison reform organizations also utilize John Howard's name: